Associate Professor of Animal Sciences (Poultry), N.C. A&T

 She then moved to Canada where she earned her M.S. and Ph.D. degrees in Animal Science (with concentration in poultry nutrition and feed science) from the University of Saskatchewan in 1995 and 2003, respectively.
 Between 1999 and 2001, she was a Visiting Scholar at NC State University (Raleigh, NC) in the Prestage Department of Poultry Science, where she conducted part of her doctoral research.
 From 2004-2006, Dr. Fasina received postdoctoral training in Poultry Immunonutrition and Gut Health at Auburn University.

-Dr. Fasina is currently an Assistant Professor in the Department of Animal Sciences at North Carolina Agricultural and Technical State University (Greensboro, NC).
-She teaches poultry production courses and also runs a research program involving graduate and undergraduate student training.
+Dr. Fasina is currently an Associate Professor in the Department of Animal Sciences at North Carolina Agricultural and Technical State University (Greensboro, NC).
+She teaches poultry production courses and runs a research program involving graduate and undergraduate student training.
 Her research program focuses on identifying biogenic nutritional and immunomodulatory feed additives to mitigate antibiotic-resistance of enteric bacterial pathogens in the chicken gut.